tcharding/tobin.cc/content/resume.md

 * Guile Scheme (Scheme, C).
 * Binutils, GNU Assembler (Documentation).

-Currently working on the Linux kernel, primarily the Kernel Self Protection Project.
+Occasionally work on the Linux kernel, primarily the Kernel Self Protection Project and netdev.
 Also interested in filesystems, networking, device drivers and security.
 Current Linux kernel maintainer of the leaking_addresses.pl script.
-100+ patches merged into the mainline.

 Previously worked on layer 2 networking code within the Linux kernel.
 Focus on the KS7010 Wi-Fi driver (drivers/staging/ks7010).
 Also some Power PC work.